 The Roman Catholic Chambéry Cathedral was actually built in the 16th century as a Franciscan chapel.

 Interestingly, the site it was built on was swampland, and 30,000 poles were needed to support the structure.
-It became the main cathedral of the city in 1779.
+Like other impressive cathedrals in France, it became the main cathedral of the city in 1779.

 6. Place Saint-Léger